Jatinsinha03/ContestTracker/Readme.md

 # Contest Tracker

 Contest Tracker is a web application designed for programming contest enthusiasts.
-It tracks **upcoming and past contests** from major platforms like Codeforces, LeetCode  CodeChef.
+It tracks **upcoming and past contests** from major platforms like Codeforces, LeetCode and CodeChef.
 It allows users to **filter contests by platforms**, **bookmark their favorite contests**, **and access video solutions directly linked from YouTube Playlist given**.

 ### Demo Youtube Link - [Link](https://youtu.be/GQDDkBCiOHs)